 Jerry Bobo has nearly four decades of work in the broadcast industry under his belt.
 He started as an account executive at KVIL-FM in Dallas in 1969.
 He moved his way up to executive vice president and general manager of KVIL.
 He also served as vice president and general manager of KRLD-AM and president of the Texas State Networks starting in 1994.
 Bobo was one of the four founding broadcasters of The Amber Plan.
 He is also a former member of the Mayborn School of Journalism's Board of Advisors.

 Roy Moses was an assistant professor in journalism at UNT from 1972 to 1997.
 He started his journalism career at a few small newspapers in Texas.
 Moses was the director of journalism for the University Interscholastic League at the University of Texas.
 He worked for several years in journalism education and as a college newspaper advisor before becoming a full-time professor.
-He is retired in Central Texas.
+Moses died May 5, 2011.

 Ernestine (Ernie) Farr was a professor at UNT for many years, but is now retired.
 She was recruited by C.E.
 Shuford to start the advertising program in journalism.